-If you’re a regular gym goer or athlete, you’ve likely heard the buzz around pre-workout supplements.
-These products typically come in pill or powder form and promise to boost energy and enhance workout performance.
+If you’re an athlete or a regular gym-goer, you’ve likely heard the buzz around pre-workout supplements.
+These products promise to boost energy and enhance workout performance.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But before you gulp down a glass of pre-workout powder, it’s important to know what’s actually in this supplement and how it affects your body.
 Registered dietitian Kate Patton, MEd, RD, CCSD, LD, talks about what it is, what it can do and what to know before you try it.

 “Pre-workout supplements are pills or powders that are meant to be consumed about half an hour before exercising,” Patton says.

 Each super-charged scoop or capsule acts like a turbo-boost to your system, thanks to a mix of vitamins and nutrients — plus a whole darn lot of caffeine.

 What does pre-workout do?

 Fans of pre-workouts say these concoctions give them extra energy to exercise and help them recover faster afterward.